cjdoris/pAdicGaloisGroup/README.md

   ]

 SUBGROUP_CHOICE
-= SUBGROUP_TRANCHE        Consider each group in each tranche in turn (equivalent to the Null priority)
+= SUBGROUP_TRANCHE        Consider each group in each tranche in turn
 | [ SUBGROUP_TRANCHE      Consider each tranche in turn, and consider the groups ordered by...
-  , SUBGROUP_PRIORITY       ... this.
+  , SUBGROUP_PRIORITY       ... this priority.
   ]

 SUBGROUP_TRANCHE